adobe/xdm/CONTRIBUTING.md

 * `xdm:updateReplace`: the new data object should replace the existing data object
 * `xdm:updateTimeSeries`: the data is time series data, and the new object should be logged/collected without changing any existing data

-Update policies are defined using the UpdatePolicyDescriptor schema.
+Update policies are defined using the `UpdatePolicyDescriptor` schema.

 #### Other Supported Schema Descriptors

 A number of additional schema descriptors are defined by XDM:

-* `xdm:descriptorIdentity`: allows a property in a schema to be used as an identity, even if it does not conform to the Identity schema.
+* `xdm:descriptorIdentity`: allows a property in a schema to be used as an [Identity](https://github.com/adobe/xdm/blob/master/docs/reference/context/identity.schema.md), even if it does not conform to the Identity schema.
 * `xdm:descriptorPrimaryKey`: allows a property other than `@id` to be flagged as the primary key for a schema
 * `xdm:descriptorInstantiable`: allows a schema to be flagged as 'instantiable', which may be used to differentiate schemas that define primary business objects versus supporting schemas intended to be embedded in another schema.